Protea sulphurea: Ecology

 Mature plants are killed in the periodic wildfires which sweep its habitat, but the seeds can survive such occasions.
 It flowers in the Autumn and Winter, from April to August.
 The flowers are pollinated by birds and small non-flying mammals.
 Small mammal pollinators include Micaelamys namaquensis and Elephantulus edwardii.
 The fruits may be retained for a few years.
 Seeds are stored in seed heads on the plant and dispersed by means of the wind.

 Habitat

 It is found in arid areas, in a habitat which is most commonly fynbos, although near the town of Matjiesfontein it also grows in renosterveld in a shale-derived soil, as well as in the shale fynbos in that area.
 It is usually found growing in sandstone-derived soils, although a few populations, all found around Matjiesfontein, also grow here in a quartzite-derived substrate and the aforementioned shale.
-It is found at between 1,000 and 1,550 metres in altitude.
+It is found at between 1,000 and 1,550 m in altitude.